DesignDevelopmentBackendIntegrationsMaintenanceConsulting

 Four-stage subscription lifecycle.
 Coordinator Cloud Function runs daily at 09:00 UTC and fans out one Cloud Task per trialing tenant.
 The pipeline is 3-day email → 1-day email → expiry with 3-day grace → suspension.
 A second scheduled function at 09:30 UTC escalates payment-failed tenants.
 During grace period, pages viewable but mutations blocked at both route and Firestore rules layers — no single-layer bypass.

 Supporting systems.
-Calia AI chat on Vertex AI Gemini 2.5 Flash with thirteen injection regex patterns, 30/100-per-hour rate limits, and a 90-day GDPR cleanup.
+Calia AI assistant on Vertex AI via @google/genai SDK with thirteen injection regex patterns, 30/100-per-hour rate limits, and a 90-day GDPR cleanup.
 Native TOTP MFA, no SMS.
 Single-session enforcement: log in on device B and device A's session ends.
 Audit logging with three-tier TTL retention (90 days routine, 1 year financial, 2 years GDPR-sensitive; PATIENT_DATA_ERASED has no expiry).
 Public booking and consent endpoints guarded by App Check.
 Sentry in strict GDPR mode: sendDefaultPii: false, Replay masks all text, blocks all media, masks all inputs.

 Outcome

-A marketing module, Calia AI Pro tier, vouchers, waitlist auto-schedule, and several integration surfaces (accounting, SMS via Twilio, reviews, finance) are on the roadmap.
-I'm maintaining the platform in production under an ongoing engagement.
+A marketing campaign module, Calia AI Pro tier, vouchers, waitlist auto-schedule, and several integration surfaces (accounting, SMS via Twilio, reviews, finance) were on the roadmap at the close of the engagement.
+Client transitioned to in-house development for ongoing work in June 2026.

 Conclusion

 Callidus proves two things at once.
-First: a solo developer with the right stack can ship a real-world multi-tenant SaaS in six weeks — one that handles GDPR, Stripe Connect, regulatory isolation, and a bespoke clinical feature nobody else offers.
+First: a solo developer with the right stack and AI-augmented tooling can ship a real-world multi-tenant SaaS in ten weeks — one that handles GDPR, Stripe Connect, regulatory isolation, multi-location, and a bespoke clinical feature nobody else offers.
 Second: inherited project debt doesn't have to survive the rewrite.
 The fastest way to recover from 200 FlutterFlow errors was to drop FlutterFlow.

 More live work